hiemanshu/server-benchmarks/README.md

 `/index` - Render a static template (index.html) `/index.json` - Render a static JSON (index.json)
-`/fortunes` - Read all fortune message from the DB, and render a template `/fortunes.json` - Read all fortune messages from the DB, and render JSON
+`/fortunes` - Read all fortune message from the DB, and render a template (fortunes.html_) `/fortunes.json` - Read all fortune messages from the DB, and render JSON (fortunes.json)

 # File Structure